 If you file your wrongful death claim in the wrong court, a defendant may ask to move it to another court that is less convenient for you, the plaintiff.
 Worse, the case might be dismissed for being placed in the wrong court, to begin with.

 A dismissal for lack of jurisdiction, however, does not bar you from filing again.
-Instead, it is just an inconvenience, and your attorney would then file in the proper jurisdiction.
+Instead, it is just an inconvenience, and your wrongful death attorney would then file in the proper jurisdiction.
 However, it does affect your statute of limitations, and if you are nearing the expiration, you must work quickly to re-file in the proper court.

 What Wrongful Death Cases Fall Under Federal Court Jurisdiction?